 NEW FORMAT FOR STUY PA BULLETIN (NEWSLETTER)

-Our Stuy PA Bulletin will transition to a new format.
-Parents will receive a PA Newsletter mailed to their home addresses four times during the school year.
-The second Newsletter should arrive in mid December.
-The PA Executive Board made this decision due to the outdated nature of print information, as well as the costs involved.
-E-news and Online websites have been able to deliver timely and effective communication for our Stuy community.
+Our Stuy PA Bulletin has transitioned to a new format.
+Parents are now receiving a PA Newsletter mailed to their home addresses four times during the school year.
+The second Newsletter should arrive in mid-December.
 Please note there will no longer be advertisements offered in the newsletter.

 The office of the Manhattan Borough President Gale A.Brewer has awarded Stuyvesant High School a $150,000 Capital Grant - the grant will allow the PA to undertake a much needed upgrade to the sound system in the school auditorium, along with other improvements!
-In addition, Council Member Chin was able to allocate an additional $100,000 to for the purpose of a theater renovation.
+In addition, Council Member Chin was able to allocate an additional $100,000 for the theater renovation.